AntoninU2/Documentation/OpcUA/Support_Reference/FB's/OpcUaCli_Write.md

 ## Conclusion 🎯

 This guide provides step-by-step instructions on how to configure and use `FB_OpcUaCli_Write` to send data from the PLC to an OPC UA server.
-Ensure that your `NodeID_0` settings and namespace indexes are correctly configured for a successful implementation.
+Ensure that your `NodeID_0` setting is correctly configured for a successful implementation.